Muhammad ibn al-Hanafiyya: Uprising of Mukhtar

-After the death of Husayn, his only surviving son, Ali ibn Husayn Zayn al-Abidin, retired to an apolitical life in Medina.
-Ibn al-Hanafiyya was thus considered by many as the head of the House of Ali.
-Indeed, Mukhtar al-Thaqafi soon claimed to represent Ibn Hanafiyya in Kufa, calling for revenge for the Karbala massacre.
-His efforts were bolstered by the defeat of the alternative Tawwabun rebellion in 684.
-Mukhtar eventually seized control of Kufa in 686 from Abd Allah ibn Zubayr, who had established in 680 an alternative caliphate in Mecca that rivaled the Umayyads.
-It is doubtful that Mukhtar actually represented the quiescent Ibn Hanafiyya.
-Nevertheless, the noncommittal response of Ibn Hanafiyya was interpreted by a Kufan delegation as an implicit endorsement of Mukhtar, which in turn strengthened the Kufans' support for the latter.
+After the death of Husayn, his only surviving son, Ali al-Sajjad, retired to an apolitical life in Medina.
+Ibn al-Hanafiyya was thus considered by many as the head of the Alids.
+Indeed, Mukhtar al-Thaqafi soon claimed to represent Ibn Hanafiyya in Kufa, calling to avenge the Karbala massacre.
+His efforts were bolstered by the defeat of the Tawwabun rebellion in 684.
+Mukhtar eventually seized control of Kufa in 686 from Abd Allah ibn al-Zubayr, who in 680 had established in Mecca an alternative caliphate that rivaled the Umayyads.
+The noncommittal response of Ibn al-Hanafiyya was interpreted by a Kufan delegation as an implicit endorsement of Mukhtar, which in turn strengthened the Kufans' support for the latter.

 Mahdi

-After Husayn's death, Mukhtar likely considered Ibn Hanafiyya as the rightful imam, referring to him as Ali's surviving wasi (lit. 'legatee') after Hasan and Husayn.
-Mukhtar also referred to Ibn Hanafiyya as the Mahdi (lit. 'the rightly-guided one'), that is, the leader who would deliver Muslims from oppression and spread justice.
-At this point, however, this title of Ibn Hanafiyya probably did not have any messianic implications.
-At any rate, Ibn Hanafiyya is said to have avoided this title, as he remained in his hometown of Medina and declined active leadership of the revolution.
-Perhaps an indication of his equivocal attitude towards the rebellion, Ibn Hanafiyya is said to have been represented in some later Hajj pilgrimages by his personal flag as the head of the House of Ali.
+After Husayn's death, Mukhtar likely considered Ibn al-Hanafiyya as the rightful imam, referring to him as Ali's surviving wasi (lit. 'legatee') after Hasan and Husayn.
+Mukhtar also referred to Ibn Hanafiyya as the Mahdi (lit. 'the rightly-guided one').
+At this point, however, this title probably did not have any messianic implications.
+At any rate, Ibn al-Hanafiyya is said to have avoided this title.
+He remained in his hometown of Medina and declined active leadership of the revolution.
+Perhaps an indication of his equivocal attitude towards the rebellion, Ibn al-Hanafiyya is said to have been represented in some later Hajj pilgrimages by his personal flag as the head of the Alids.

 Avenging Husayn

-True to his promise, Mukhtar killed several figures thought to be responsible for the Karbala massacre, including the Kufa governor Ibn Ziyad and the Umayyad commander Umar ibn Sa'd, whose head was then sent to Ibn al-Hanafiyya by some accounts.
-Also killed was Shamir ibn Dhi al-Jawshan, often viewed as responsible for beheading Husayn in Karbala.
+True to his promise, Mukhtar killed several figures responsible for the Karbala massacre, including the Kufan governor Ibn Ziyad and the Umayyad commander Umar ibn Sa'd, whose head was then sent to Ibn al-Hanafiyya by some accounts.
+Also killed was Shimr ibn Dhi al-Jawshan, often viewed as responsible for beheading Husayn in Karbala.
 Elsewhere, Murra ibn Munqidh al-Abdi survived a revenge attempt but was severely wounded.
 He is said to have killed Husayn's son Ali al-Akbar.
 Yet Asma ibn Kharija al-Fazari and Muhammad ibn al-Ash'ath al-Kindi escaped Mukhtar unharmed.
-The former was sought for his role in killing Muslim ibn Aqil and the latter was accused of insulting Husayn in Karbala.
+The former was sought for his role in killing Muslim ibn Aqil and the latter was accused of insulting Husayn at Karbala.